Afleet Again

-Afleet Again (April 28, 2007 - April 12, 2018) is an American Thoroughbred racehorse best known for winning the 2011 Breeders' Cup Marathon Stakes as a 41-1 upset.
+Afleet Again (April 28, 2007 - April 12, 2018) was an American Thoroughbred racehorse best known for winning the 2011 Breeders' Cup Marathon Stakes as a 41–1 upset.

 Background

 Afleet Again, a gray horse, was foaled in Kentucky.
 He was bred by Roll Z Dice Racing Stable.
 He was sired by Afleet Alex, the 2005 Preakness Stakes and Belmont Stakes winner.
 His dam, Lucky Again, is a daughter of inaugural Breeders' Cup Classic winner Wild Again.
 Lucky Again has also produced Oh So Bella, a full sister to Afleet Again, who is graded stakes-placed.
 Northern Afleet, Afleet Again's grandsire, is the sire of Breeders' Cup winners Amazombie and World Approval, as well as Afleet Alex.

 Afleet Again was trained by Robert "Butch" Reid, Jr. and owned by Cash Is King Racing Stable (owners of Afleet Alex) and Kasey K Racing Stable during his career.

 Racing career

-Two and Three-Year-Old Seasons
+Two and three-year-old seasons

 Afleet Again broke his maiden as a juvenile in his fourth start at Parx Casino and Racing.

-Afleet Again opened his sophomore season with a fifth place finish in the Count Fleet Stakes at Aqueduct Racetrack, and returned to the winner's circle in his next race, an allowance.
+Afleet Again opened his sophomore season with a fifth-place finish in the Count Fleet Stakes at Aqueduct Racetrack, and returned to the winner's circle in his next race, an allowance.
 After running second in the Whirlaway Stakes, he contested his first graded stakes race, the 2010 Gr.III Gotham Stakes, finishing a poor 10th.
 Afleet Again's first big win came next when he upset the Gr.III Withers Stakes, defeating multiple graded stakes winner D'Funnybone and stakes winner Ibboyee.
 The following month in March, he finished second in the Spend a Buck Stakes, and then third in the Gr.III Pegasus Stakes.

 Afleet Again stepped up into Grade One company for the first time in the Haskell Invitational.
 The 2010 Haskell field included Kentucky Derby winner Super Saver, Kentucky Derby-placed Ice Box, Preakness Stakes winner Lookin At Lucky, Preakness-placed First Dude, and stakes winner Trappe Shot.
 Afleet Again finished fifth in a field of six.
 He ran once more in top company, contesting the Travers Stakes.
 The race was won by Afleet Express, another son of Afleet Alex, with Fly Down and First Dude behind in second and third; Afleet Again finished a good fourth.
 Afleet Again's last race of 2010 was the Gr.II Pennsylvania Derby, where he finished fifth.

 Afleet Again began 2011 with a runner-up finish in an allowance race, followed by a pair of fifth-place runs in the One Count Stakes and Brooklyn Handicap.
 He then finished second in the Greenwood Cup Stakes.